mrbid/CSGO_TENSOR_TRIGGER/README.md

 # CSGO_TENSOR_TRIGGER
 A series of machine learning trigger bots for Counter-Strike: Global Offensive (CS:GO).

+## Latest Release

+The latest release is a Standalone FNN which will only activate trigger mode when the player is stationary, it detects a stationary state by checking if any of the W,A,S,D keys are currently pressed.
+This ensures there is reduced spread when the bot fires but also that there is much less missfire.
+I believe this solution to not only be lighter on the CPU load but also a much more responsive bot, in my tests I gauge it sampling at ~120 FPS and because an FNN is more generalised it will not hesitate to fire as often as the CNN. [(Source)[https://github.com/mrbid/CSGO_TENSOR_TRIGGER/blob/main/csgo_gold_fnn.c]] [(Linux Binary)[https://github.com/mrbid/CSGO_TENSOR_TRIGGER/raw/main/fgold]]

+The prerequisites are: `sudo apt install libxdo-dev libxdo3 libespeak1 libespeak-dev espeak`

+## Information

 This repository holds the best releases from a series of articles I made that document my research into making a CS:GO auto-trigger bot using machine learning: https://james-william-fletcher.medium.com/list/fps-machine-learning-autoshoot-bot-for-csgo-100153576e93

 `GOBOT9_CNN` is the final CNN I produced, I have supplied what I believe to be the best model trained for the computational cost vs accuracy tradeoff.
 A more complete release, incuding various other trained models and the 96x192 version not included in this repository can be obtained [here](https://mega.nz/file/GvxXHCCB#yph08_eQ2jrb_ptXiKKJwXdcggfXPTILKMljBe31FI4) and the specifics of this release are documented in [this article.](https://james-william-fletcher.medium.com/creating-a-machine-learning-auto-shoot-bot-for-cs-go-part-6-af9589941ef3)

-This is very similar to the [QUAKE3_TENSOR_TRIGGER](https://github.com/mrbid/QUAKE3_TENSOR_TRIGGER) project only that the sample normalisation is not 0-1 scaled but mean normalised which for this particular purpose had a much better result.
-It goes to show that how you normalise your input data can have a profound impact upon your model, so don't just assume - test the water.
+This is very similar to the [QUAKE3_TENSOR_TRIGGER](https://github.com/mrbid/QUAKE3_TENSOR_TRIGGER) project only that the sample normalisation is not 0-1 scaled but mean normalised which for this particular purpose had a much better result for a clear detection, 0-1 scaled felt more like a probability range than a binary detection.

 I am working on one final release of this bot currently, in the 28x28 sample form, but it is a side project that I am making slow incremental progress with, parly because I am generating a completely new dataset for it which is a slow and laborious process. _(not very invigorating)_